Building a sound property investment strategy – top five considerations

 House prices and average rental rates fluctuate all the time and it’s easy for a sudden dip to prompt less experienced investors to reassess their strategy.

 However, while it’s important to remain vigilant, it’s just as critical that property investors do not allow short-term setbacks to dictate their approach.
-The latest Halifax House Price Index showed that prices dropped by 0.2% in the three months to April 2017 when compared with the preceding quarter.
+The latest Halifax House Price Index showed that prices dropped by 0.6% in December 2017 when compared with the preceding month.

 This example merely emphasises the point that serious investors need to play the medium to long game.

 Looking for more information on how to make money from property?
-Our experts are always on hand to help.
+Speak to one of our consultants to find out more.